rocky-linux/documentation/docs/guides/custom-linux-kernel.md

     ![Main Kernel Configuration screen](images/Il01-kernel.png)

     The kernel configuration screen that appears is divided into roughly three areas.
-    The top part shows various helpful information, keyboard shortcuts, and legends that can help you navigate the application.
+    The top part shows helpful information, keyboard shortcuts, and legends to help you navigate the application.
     The main body of the screen shows an expandable tree-structured list of the overall configurable kernel options.
 You can further drill down into items with arrows in the parent to view and/or configure sub-menu (or child) items.
-And finally, the bottom of the screen displays the actual actions/options that the user can choose.
+Finally, the bottom of the screen displays the actions/options the user can choose.

 3. Next, we will add support for NTFS into our custom kernel for demonstration purposes.